 - Behind-the-Scenes of my first email challenge & how to use challenges to grow your list

-For five years I’ve been fortunate as a business owner.
+For seven years I’ve been fortunate as a business owner.

 Most of my business has come from word-of-mouth from my own friends and family.
 In the beginning, I felt like I didn’t need to build an email list to make money because I made money from services that resulted from those existing connections.